callison-burch/callison-burch.github.io/language-to-avrae.md

 This will allow us to track details about the combat including things like how hit points change over time.
 It will also let us collect the text used before and after commands are issued to Avrae, so that we can associate the language used during roleplay with the game commands.
 Additionally, when Avrae detects that combat has begun or ends, it will also collect up to 25 additional messages before and after the combat, so that we can capture the roleplay text about how battles begin and end.

-This data will be used by researchers at the University of Pennsylvania and by employees of Fandom (which owns Avrae).
+This data will be used by researchers at the University of Pennsylvania and by employees of Wizards of the Coast (which owns Avrae).
 It will be distributed to other researchers who study artificial intelligence.

 ## How to Participate

 You can opt-in to contribute data to this project.
 Participation is limited to people 18 years old and older.
 Your discord server administrator can opt in through the server settings menu built in to Avrae.
 Here are the steps that the admin should run to opt-in.
 In the server settings menu:
 1. Run the `!servsettings` command
 2. Click on the "Miscellaneous Settings" button on the presented menu
-3. Review the project description, FANDOM Privacy Policy, and the informed consent documents from the University of Pennsylvania.
+3. Review the project description, Wizards of the Coast [Privacy Policy](https://company.wizards.com/en/legal/wizards-coasts-privacy-policy) and [General Terms](https://company.wizards.com/en/legal/terms), and the informed consent documents from the University of Pennsylvania.
 4. Click on "Toggle NLP Opt In" and ensure the "Contribute Message Data to Natural Language AI Training" setting is set to True

 To begin combat in a participating channel, a user can: